 On the other hand, ME fatigue is the absolute enemy of clear thinking and sticking to (or even remembering) recovery plans.
-Also, maintaining motivation to follow strategies which DO seem to work is hard once any meaningful feel in your bones for what wellbeing would be like is absent.
-So very skilled, very gentle interventions to check thinking, offer reminders about good plans decided upon, and foster 'belief in better' can be an invaluable addition to your friend or family member's toolkit.
+Also, maintaining motivation to follow strategies which DO work is hard when you don't have much feel in your bones for what wellbeing could be like.
+Therefore very skilled, very gentle interventions to check the thinking of the person with ME, offer reminders about good plans decided upon, and encourage 'belief in better' can be invaluable assistance to your friend or family member.

 MEMap is a shareable format whereby PWME and their carers can communicate via maps.
 These maps provide a place to develop and grow understanding of where the person with ME wants to be, what they feel they are facing and what does (or might) work for them.
 Simply sharing the journey with others is surely a good in itself.
 And where there is a collaborative effort to establish 'complete maps' of both the illness which is being experienced, AND of the look and feel of the health sought - that will usually be invaluable work.
 How precisely should individual families or friends achieve this?
 No doubt with with care, love, humour, however the shoe fits!
 It is inevitably true that a good, perceptive question usually works wonders.
 For example you might describe your sense of a particular issue you imagine the person with ME is facing, and your sense of what may take it forward, sent to them as a Frame/Reframe with the tag 'Accurate descriptions???'

-See 'Using MEMap as a communication and support tool' on the Getting started page.
+See 'Using MEMap as a communication and support tool' on the MEMap explained page.